-The control and coordination of cell proliferation and fate specification is central to the development and maintenance of tissues.
-In development, systems must be tightly-regulated to ensure that precise numbers of lineage-specified cells are generated in the correct sequence whilst, in adult, a delicate balance between proliferation and differentiation is essential to ensure homeostasis.
-Through a broad programme of multidisciplinary and collaborative research, our group is interested in establishing unifying principles of stem cell regulation in the development and maintenance of tissues, and to use these insights to resolve pathways leading to dysregulation in diseased states.
+The coordination of cell proliferation and fate specification is central to specification and maintenance of tissues.
+In development, systems must be tightly-regulated to ensure that cells are generated in the correct number, sequence and composition whilst, in adult, a delicate balance between proliferation and differentiation is essential to ensure homeostasis.
+Through a programme of multidisciplinary and collaborative research, we target unifying principles of stem and progenitor cell regulation in the development and maintenance of tissues, and factors leading to their dysregulation in the transition to diseased states.

 Theories of adult tissue maintenance place stem cells at the apex of proliferative hierarchies, possessing the lifetime property of self-renewal.
-In homeostasis the number of stem cells remains fixed imposing an absolute requirement for fate asymmetry in the daughters of dividing cells, such that only half are retained.
-Fate asymmetry can be achieved either by being the invariant result of every division or by being orchestrated from the whole population, where cell fate following stem cell division is specified only up to some probability.
+In homeostasis the number of stem cells must remain fixed imposing an absolute requirement for fate asymmetry in the daughters of dividing cells such that only half are retained.
+Such fate asymmetry can be achieved either by being the invariant result of every division or by being orchestrated from the whole population, where cell fate following stem cell division is specified only up to some probability.
 These alternative models suggest different mechanisms of fate regulation, yet their identification in most tissues has remained elusive.

-To study stem cell fate behaviour, emphasis in the literature has been placed on inducible genetic labelling using transgenic animal models.
+To study stem cell fate behaviour, emphasis has been placed on genetic labelling using transgenic animal models.
 In this approach, the activation of a fluorescent reporter gene can be used to mark a targeted cell population and their differentiating progeny.
-By adapting methods based on non-equilibrium statistical mechanics and population dynamics, our group has shown that, from the quantitative analysis of marked cells and their labelled progeny -termed clones- the lineage hierarchy and fate behaviour of stem and progenitor cells may often be recovered.
-Using this approach, we have resolved the pattern of stem cell self-renewal in a variety of adult tissues, from epidermis and oesophagus to the intestine and germ line.
+By adapting methods based on non-equilibrium statistical mechanics and population dynamics, the quantitative analysis of lineage-labelled cells -termed clones- allows the hierarchy and fate behaviour of stem and progenitor cells to be recovered.
+By defining the functional fate behaviour of cell populations, we are targeting the molecular mechanisms that regulate cell fate choice.